-Join George Maestri for an in-depth discussion in this video Intro to Backburner network rendering, part of Entertainment Creation Suite: Getting Started with Backburner.
+Join George Maestri for an in-depth discussion in this video Intro to Backburner network rendering, part of Learning Autodesk Backburner.

 So now we're going to take a look at Backburner which is network rendering for Maya as well as for 3ds Max and Toxik.
 So, this actually applies to a number of different Autodesk applications.
 We're going to look at this from the Maya's stand point but you can use this techniques on the other Autodesk packages.
 Now, Backburner consists of three separate programs, these programs are Manager, Monitor and Server.

 Now, let me explain what each of these does.
 Manager really is the core of Backburner and it's the program that assigns the frames to the servers.
 So, it manages the whole process.
 Server, is the one that actually renders the frames.
 So, Manager tells Server to render, say, frame 20.
 Server will go ahead and launch Maya and render that frame.
 When it's done, it'll tell Manager that I need another frame and the process repeats.

 Now, Monitor is actually your interface into this process.
 You could actually run all of Backburner just using Manager and Server.
 But if you want to take a look at what's going on, Monitor is your interactive management and scheduling.
 It allows you to turn servers on or off, re-prioritize things and so on.
 It's really kind of your interface into that whole process.
 Now, let's take a look at how this all is set up.
 We have two types of computers.

 We have one Manager in the whole network and then we can have multiple servers.
 Now, the Manager computer will be obviously running, the Manager program.
 But it can also act as a server.
 So that means that you could actually network-render within a machine.
 Which is kind of nice because you can set up a bunch of jobs and send them out and have your machine render them overnight, without having to have multiple machines.
 And the Manager machine can also run Monitor, which allows you to look at the process.